wren-lang/wren/doc/site/classes.markdown

     Pegasus.canFly // ERROR: Static methods are not inherited.

-Constructors, however, initialize the instance *after* it has been created.
-They are defined as instance methods on the class and not on the metaclass.
-That means that constructors *are* inherited.
+This also means constructors are not inherited:

     :::dart
     class Unicorn {
-      new(name) {
+      this new(name) {
         IO.print("My name is " + name + ".")
       }
     }

     class Pegasus is Unicorn {}

+    Pegasus.new("Fred") // Error!

+Each class gets to control how it may be constructed independently of its base classes.
+However, constructor *initializers* are inherited since those are instance methods on the new object.

+This means you can do `super` calls inside a constructor:

+    :::dart
+    class Unicorn {
+      this new(name) {
+        IO.print("My name is " + name + ".")
+      }
+    }

+    class Pegasus is Unicorn {
+      this new(name) {
+        super(name)
+      }
+    }

-    new Pegasus("Fred") // Prints "My name is Fred.".
+    Pegasus.new("Fred") // Prints "My name is Fred.".